National Party leader Simon Bridges expected to face no-confidence vote, how the week will shake down

 The dream scenario would be for Bridges to step down and caucus to anoint another quickly without a contest.

-The first appears unlikely unless Bridges' own bedrock supporters went to him to say it was time to go.
+The first appears unlikely unless Bridges' own bedrock supporters want to him to say it was time to go.

 That would be the likes of Paula Bennett, Paul Goldsmith, Todd McClay and Michael Woodhouse.